Cal Poly Volleyball Coaching Staff

 Phone: (805) 756-2850

-program include working with Cal Poly’s serve receivers and
+Mustang program include working with Cal Poly’s serve

-down defenders while her off-court focus is geared toward the
+receivers and down defenders while her off-court focus is geared

-coordination of recruiting efforts and a role in both internal and
+toward the coordination of recruiting efforts and a role in both

 A three-time All-West Coast Conference honorable mention selection, Walters is owner of four of the top five single season per-game dig marks in Santa Clara history.
 Walters enjoyed her top collegiate campaign as a sophomore in 2005 when as her conference-leading 516 digs – the third highest single-season total in Santa Clara history – helped propel the Broncos to a program-record 27 victories, a West Coast championship, a berth into the NCAA Tournament national semifinals and a final No. 4 ranking in the AVCA Coaches Top 25 Poll.